How to Deal with the Other Guy’s Insurance Company, Part II

-If you've been injured in a Pennsylvania car accident, we recommend that you talk to an experienced Erie car accident lawyer before you talk to the insurance company or sign any documents.
-But if you insist on doing it yourself, we offered four tips in the first part of our article on how to deal with the other guy's insurance company.
-Here in the second part of our article are three more tips to help you avoid the worst mistakes people make when handling their own Erie injury cases.
+If you’ve been injured in a Pennsylvania car accident, we recommend that you talk to an experienced Erie car accident lawyer before you talk to the insurance company or sign any documents.
+But if you insist on doing it yourself, we offered four tips in the first part of our article on how to deal with the other guy’s insurance company.
+Here, in the second part of our article, are three more tips to help you avoid the worst mistakes that people make when handling their own Erie injury cases.

 5. Limit Your Initial Disclosures

 Your initial conversations should be polite but controlled.
-Until you've completed your treatment and accident investigation, you should limit the information you provide to your name, address, phone number and limited accident information (date, time, place).
+Until you’ve completed your treatment and accident investigation, you should limit the information that you provide to your name, address, phone number, and limited accident information (date, time, place).
 Naturally, the insurance adjustor is going to want to know about your injuries and the details of the accident.
-But, at least in the early going, you can't be sure of the full extent of your injuries and you may not have completed your car accident investigation.
-It's appropriate to say that you don't know exactly how severe your injuries are and that you are following up with your doctors.
+However, at least in the early going, you can’t be sure of the full extent of your injuries and you may not have completed your car accident investigation.
+It’s appropriate to say that you don’t know exactly how severe your injuries are and that you are following up with your doctors.
 You will provide more detailed information in your Pennsylvania car accident demand.

 6. Don’t Agree to a Recorded Statement

-Don't agree to give a recorded statement, not in person and not over the phone.
-And don't sign a document that purports to be a summary of your words.
+Don’t agree to give a recorded statement, not in person and not over the phone.
+And don’t sign a document that purports to be a summary of your words.
 Experienced Erie injury lawyers almost never agree to a recorded statement.
 Has the insurance company offered to let you record a statement from their insured, the other driver?
 No?
 Of course not.
 This is a one-sided process aimed at getting you to make statements that are harmful to your Erie car accident case.
-The insurance company isn't going to assign someone trained in getting a detailed and truthful statement from you.
-They assign someone whose only interest is in eliciting words from you that can be used to make it seem that are at fault in the accident or that can be used to limit your harm.
-There's little good that can come from agreeing to a recorded statement in your Erie car crash case.
+The insurance company isn’t going to assign someone trained in getting a detailed and truthful statement from you.
+They will assign someone whose only interest is in eliciting words from you that can be used to make it seem like you are at fault in the accident or that can be used to limit your harm.
+There’s little good that can come from agreeing to a recorded statement in your Erie car crash case.